ZajRj/pos-agent/README.md

 3. Follow the on-screen instructions (the installer will configure certificates and shortcuts automatically).
 4. Upon completion, the service will start automatically.

+## Pre-configuration (Advanced)

+If you need to deploy the agent with specific settings (e.g., to multiple machines), you can **pre-configure** the installer:

+1. Create a `config.json` file with your desired settings (see Configuration section).
+2. Place this `config.json` file in the **same folder** as `POSAgent-Setup.exe`.
+3. Run the installer.

+The installer will detect the external file and use it instead of the default configuration.

 ## Usage

 Once installed, the agent listens on port **3000**.